CyVerse-learning-materials/learning-materials-home/docs/atmo/atmo.md

 ## Connecting to an Instance

 Once your instance is in the ‘Active’ state, you can connect to the instance.

-All instances support connection at the command line via SSH.
+All instances support connection at the command line via **SSH**.
 Many (but not all) instances may also have a graphical desktop.
 You can connect to these desktops via a VNC viewing client.
 We will cover both methods in this guide.

 ### Connect to Atmosphere Instance using SSH